AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

           & Long_Long_Float'Machine_Emax'Image);
     end Show_Machine_Emin_Emax;

-On a typical desktop PC, as indicated by :ada:`Machine_Mantissa`, we have 24 bits for the floating-point mantissa of the :ada:`Float` type.
+On a typical desktop PC, the value of :ada:`Float'Machine_Emin` and :ada:`Float'Machine_Emax` is -125 and 128, respectively.

-To get the actual minimum and maximum value of the exponent for a specific type, we need to use :ada:`Machine_Radix` that we've just discussed in the previous section.
+To get the actual minimum and maximum value of the exponent for a specific type, we need to use the :ada:`Machine_Radix` attribute that we've seen previously.
 Let's calculate the minimum and maximum value of the exponent for the :ada:`Float` type on a typical PC:

 - Value of minimum exponent: :ada:`Float'Machine_Radix ** Float'Machine_Emin`.